-Castles, old tales, whisky, haggis and black pudding, Edinburgh is truly magical.
+Castles, old tales, whisky, haggis and black pudding, Edinburgh is a truly magical capital city.
 However, for fans of Harry Potter, there’s even more reason to visit the muggle city of Edinburgh.
 You can find many of J.K.
-Rowling’s inspirations for her Harry Potter books and see where she wrote them.
-You can even walk through the graveyard where Volde- I mean…He Who Must Not Be Named’s family is buried.
-Take a look at some of the highlights of Harry Potter in Edinburgh below!
+Rowling’s inspirations for her Harry Potter series and even walk through the graveyard where Volde- I mean…He Who Must Not Be Named’s family is buried.

 Elephant House Cafe

-This hotel, just near Waverly Station, is where J.K.
+This hotel, right near Waverly Station, is where J.K.
 Rowling finished the final book in the Harry Potter series.
 This room is now named the J.K.
-Rowling Suite and is available to book.
-But be prepared to shell out a massive amount of money as it’s quite expensive to stay.
+Rowling Suite and is available to book for a night.
+But be prepared to shell out a massive amount of money as it’s quite expensive to stay the night.
 For a look into this magnificent room (and its hefty price tag) take a look at the J.K.
 Rowling Suite on the Balmoral Hotel website.

 Much less talked about and less advertised than the Elephant House Cafe, Spoon Cafe is where Rowling did a large portion of her writing for Harry Potter back when it was called Nicolson Cafe and owned by her brother-in-law.
 Going here gave her a free babysitter as well as some quiet time to write.